-A community cat is a cat that is owned (wild) or semi-owned, meaning the cat may be cared for by people, but no one takes ownership of the cat.
+A community cat is a cat that is feral (wild) or semi-owned, meaning the cat may be cared for by people, but no one takes ownership of the cat.
 These cats may live in a residential neighborhood or business area as part of a community of outdoor cats.
-Community cat often arrive at the shelter as strays with no identification, such as a microchip or rabies tag.
-These cats may be feral (wild), semi-feral, or friendly, and usually have not been spayed or neutered.
+Community cats often arrive at the shelter as strays with no identification, such as a microchip or rabies tag.

-The free Trap-Neuter-Return (TNR) program allows for identifying and trapping any outdoor cats (owned or unowned), which are then spayed or neutered, vaccinated, microchipped and ear-tipped before rejoining their communities.
+The free Trap-Neuter-Return (TNR) program allows for identifying and trapping any stray cats, which are then spayed or neutered, vaccinated, microchipped and ear-tipped before rejoining their communities.